reemals/reemals/README.md

 ### Hi there 👋  I'm [Reem Alsaeed](https://www.linkedin.com/in/reem-alsaeed/)

 I am a software developer and a problem solver.
-I am passionate about making impactful technology that is sustainable, scalable, and positively impacts people's lives.
+I am passionate about making technology that is sustainable, scalable, and positively impacts people's lives.
 Always looking for ways to expand my knowledge, learn new things, and grow.

 **🎓   Education**:
 - Hons BSc Computer Science from York Univesity, [Lassonde School of Engineering](https://lassonde.yorku.ca/)